LukasCZ/GSTouchesShowingWindow/README.md

     return window;
 }
 ```
-2. b) **If you are still using plain old .xib files**, you only need to open your `MainWindow.xib`, select the window and then change the class in Identity Inspector from UIWindow to `GSTouchesShowingWindow`.
+  B. **If you are still using plain old .xib files**, you only need to open your `MainWindow.xib`, select the window and then change the class in Identity Inspector from UIWindow to `GSTouchesShowingWindow`.
 Like this:
 <img src="xib_instructions.png" width="696px">

 3. That’s it!
 There is no step three.